 We recommend you pack the following in your carry-on baggage:

 A trip to meet your sponsored child is a very exciting event, and it is normal to feel a little nervous.

-When you go on a Exposure Trip, you will be provided with an itinerary that includes some fun activities you can share with your sponsored child.
-You’ll likely be able to share a meal together and have the chance to give gifts to your child.
+When you go on an Exposure Trip, you will be provided with an itinerary that includes some fun activities you can share with the child you sponsor.
+You’ll likely be able to share a meal together and have the chance to share gifts.